Frequently Asked Questions

 The 4-8 week touch ups allow the artist to check how the pigment has healed under your skin.
 We can fix any faded strokes, go darker if the color has healed lighter than desired, or add shading if needed/wanted.
 Touch up appointments are often shorter than your initial session, lasting 1-2 hours.

-Following your initial touch up, most people have touch ups on a more annual basis.
+Following your initial touch up, most people have touch ups on a more annual-ish basis.
 Since everyone skin type, lifestyle, and preferences are different.
-It’s recommend to schedule an annual touch up when your brows start to fade and feel lighter.
+It’s recommend to schedule an annual-ish touch up when your brows start to fade and feel lighter.
+I typically don’t do annual touch ups less that one year.
+I charge the same price if you come in 1 year later versus 3 years later, I don’t think you should be punished for brows that last longer!
+Touch ups 12+ months start at $300.

-We also do not provide Microblading for people:
+We also do not provide Permanent Makeup for people:

 -Under 18 years old